The Dependence of the Extinction Coefficient on Reddening for Galactic Cepheids: Analysis

 To further verify the reddening dependence of $R_G$, we repeat the MCMC fitting procedure using the infrared sample in place of the \textit{Gaia} sample.
 This model is hereafter referred to as Model~3.
 The setup and parameter priors of Model~3 are the same as those of Model~2, except that the $zp$ is omitted and the likelihood is now constructed in distance space:

 The posterior distributions of the Model~3 parameters are shown in the right panel of Figure~\ref{fig:2}, and the corresponding fitting results are summarized in Table~\ref{tab:1}.
 All fitted parameters of Model~2 and Model~3 are consistent within $2\sigma$.
-For Model~3, we obtain $R_2 = -0.096 \pm 0.004$, providing further evidence that $R_G$ is reddening-dependent.
+For Model~3, we obtain $R_2 = -0.096 \pm 0.004$, consistent with the $R_2$ value from Model~2 within $0.5\sigma$, providing further evidence that $R_G$ is reddening-dependent.